hildorjr/station-mkt-test/README.md

 - All database operations are fully typed
 - Use the `DatabaseResponse<T>` type for consistent error handling

+### Security Considerations
+- OpenAI API key is secure on server-side only
+- All AI operations require authentication
+- User ownership verification for all data operations
+- Input validation with Zod schemas

 ### Adding New Features
 - Follow the established patterns in `/lib` for data operations
 - Use shadcn/ui components for consistency
 - Implement proper error handling and loading states
+- Use server-side API routes for external API integrations

 ## 🤝 Contributing